Lavras

 Lavras is a municipality in southern Minas Gerais state, Brazil.
-Located at an altitude of 919 m, it has a population of 98,602 inhabitants (2022).
+Located at an altitude of 919 m, it has a population of 104,761 inhabitants (2022).
 The area of the municipality is 564.495 km2.
-The average annual temperature is 19.6°C and the average annual rainfall is 1,511 millimetres.
+The average annual temperature is 19.6 °C and the average annual rainfall is 1,511 millimetres.

-Located at the Green Valley and Waterfalls tourist circuit, it is also near Waters circuit – a series of spas in the state of São Paulo and Minas Gerais — and the Inconfidentes Trail circuit – a historical region of Minas.
-Lavras is connected by highway to the state capital, Belo Horizonte (237 km), to São Paulo (379 km) and Rio de Janeiro (423 km).
+Located in the Green Valley and Waterfalls tourist circuit, it is also near the Waters circuit – a series of spas in the state of São Paulo and Minas Gerais — and the Inconfidentes Trail circuit – a historical region of Minas.
+Lavras is connected by highway to the state capital, Belo Horizonte (237 km), to São Paulo (379 km), and Rio de Janeiro (423 km).

 Geography

-According to IBGE (2017), the municipality is in the Immediate Geographic Region of Lavras, in the Intermediate Geographic Region of Varginha.
+According to IBGE (2017), the municipality belongs to the Immediate Geographic Region of Lavras and the Intermediate Geographic Region of Varginha.

 Ecclesiastical circumscription

 The municipality is part of the Roman Catholic Diocese of São João del-Rei.